 - 1 tablespoon gelatin powder + ¼ cup water (mix and let sit for 15 minutes)

-- 2 tablespoons dates, raisins, or prunes + 2 tablespoons of water, pureed together
+- 2 tablespoons dates, raisins, or prunes + 2 tablespoons water, pureed together

 - ¼ cup peanut butter or almond butter

-If eggs serve the purpose of leavening in the recipe, yogurt can be used or a teaspoon each of baking powder, white vinegar, and water (mix together).
+If eggs act as a leavening agent in the recipe, yogurt can be used or a teaspoon each of baking powder (or baking soda), white vinegar (or apple cider vinegar), and water (mix together).

-If the egg is needed for moisture, yogurt, juice, applesauce, or pureed banana should be used.
+When the egg is needed for moisture, yogurt, juice, applesauce, or pureed/ mashed banana should be used.